apache/mynewt-documentation/docs/tutorials/sensors/air_quality_sensor.rst

 Using HAL for Drivers
 ~~~~~~~~~~~~~~~~~~~~~

 We will connect the CO2 sensor using a serial port connection to the UART.
 We'll also use the HAL UART abstraction to do the UART port setup and data transfer.
 That way you don't need to have any platform dependent pieces within your little driver.
-Moreover, this also gives you to option connect this sensor to another board, like Olimex or the Arduino Primo.
+Moreover, this also gives you the option to connect this sensor to another board, like Olimex or the Arduino Primo.

 You will now see what the driver code ends up looking like.
-Here's the header file, filled in from the stub you created earlier.
+Here's the header file, filled in from the stub you created earlier:

 .. code-block:: c